Autism West Board

 Scott Sadler, Administrative Assistant

 Scott started with us in July 2013.
-Scott maintains the Autism West website, social media accounts, produces our newsletters, manages our event and membership registrations, as well as the library and any IT related matters plus administration duties.
+Scott maintains the Autism West website, social media accounts, produces our newsletters, manages our event and membership registrations, as well as any IT related matters plus administration duties.
 Scott grew up with autism, has studied his Certificate 3 and 4 in IT, and previously worked almost 10 years in a library.
 He is currently on the board (as Webmaster) of WAADF (WA Autism Diagnosticians’ Forum), and enjoys snooker, reading, movies and supports the West Coast Eagles.
+In 2017 Scott was a semi-finalist for the Western Australian Young Achiever Awards in the Community Service and Volunteering Award category.

 Mandy Orso, Office Administrator